alesti/cluster-in-a-box/alu-rails.md

 ![Aluminium profile angles, i-type)](pics/alu-angle_sm.jpg)
 ![Aluminium nuts and bolts)](pics/alu-nuts-and-angles_sm.jpg)

-I ordered also some metal working stuff i had not so far:
+I ordered also some metal working tools i did not had so far:
 - An aluminium blade for my miter saw
 - A M5 thread cutter (to grind threads into the end of a profile) and
 - A steel needle to apply marks for measurements.